-Factors to Consider when Choosing Playground Surface Options
+Factors to Consider When Choosing Playground Surface Options

-Today’s playground equipment and playground surfacing materials are designed for safety.
+Today’s playground equipment and indoor playground surfacing materials are designed for safety.
 While playground surfaces like sand, gravel, and even concrete dominated the market in the past, softer surface options are now the go-to choice for playgrounds across the U.S.

 How do you know what playground surfacing materials are right for your space?
 No two playgrounds are the same.
 Some are positioned on flat lots, while others have areas of hilly terrain to account for.
 Depending on where the playground is located, you may have to consider factors such as drainage, climate, or sun and shade patterns.
 All playgrounds have their own parameters.